Confidentiality & Data Sharing

 You cannot opt-out of your information being held on the PDS database however in special circumstances there is a process for flagging a record as ‘sensitive’ which means that healthcare professionals will only be able to see NHS Number, name, date of birth and gender - no other demographic details will be displayed.
 If you require your record flagging, or for this flag to be removed, contact us and we will liaise with NHS Digital to action this as appropriate.
 This can be useful, e.g. for victims of domestic violence or people in a witness protection program, however flagging your record is not an action to be undertaken lightly - your demographic information will still be held nationally and having your details unavailable locally will mean you cannot be referred to hospital consultants or other NHS services via the e-Referral service, or have your prescriptions electronically transferred to a pharmacy via the EPS service.

 The NHS wants to make sure you and your family have the best care now and in the future.
 Your health and adult social care information supports your individual care but can also be used to help the NHS to research, plan and improve health and care services in England.
 If you don't want your confidential patient information to be used for for reasons beyond your individual care and treatment, you can opt out of this though please note that there are some circumstances where opt-outs will not apply - see the National Data Opt-out Service Privacy Notice for more information.
+In particular, please note there are separate opt-outs for the National Cancer Registration and Analysis Service (NCRAS) and National Congenital Anomaly and Rare Disease Registration Service (NCARDRS)

 This England-wide data opt-out service is run by NHS Digital and replaces the failed care.data project.
 If you previously opted out under care.data you should receive a letter from NHS Digital by August 2018 explaining that your opt-out will be transferred to the new programme - see the Understanding Patient Data website for more information.
 It is also worth reading this comparison of the two projects.
 You can update your choice by visiting the website nhs.uk/your-nhs-data-matters or by calling 0300 330 9412